The role of Israel in Egypt’s other revolution

 That same month, Nasser wrote in an article for Foreign Affairs: “We do not want to start any conflict.
 War has no place in the reconstructive policy which we have designed to improve the lot of our people.”

-Alarmed at Sharett's dovish overtures, came out of retirement and replaced him as prime minister in 1955.
-Almost at once, Israel's founding father launched a major raid on Gaza, leading to a dangerous escalation of border skirmishes.
+Alarmed at Sharett’s dovish overtures, David Ben-Gurion came out of retirement and replaced him as prime minister in 1955.
+Almost at once, Israel’s founding father launched a major raid on Gaza, leading to a dangerous escalation of border skirmishes.
 The following year, Ben-Gurion signed his young country up to the tripartite attack – alongside France and Britain – to punish Nasser for his entirely legal nationalization of the Suez Canal.

 Following this, Nasser lost confidence in Israel as a potential peace partner, and the stage was set for the downward spiral to disaster.